gladly-team/next-firebase-auth/README.md

 // Import the functions that the component module calls, which allows jest to mock them
 // in the context of this test run.
 This allows you to manipulate the return value of each
-// function within this test suite. import { useAuthUser, withAuthUser } from 'next-firebase-auth'
+// function within this test suite. import { useUser, withUser } from 'next-firebase-auth'

-// Import your mock AuthUser generator import getMockAuthUser from '../../utils/test-utils/get-mock-auth-user'
+// Import your mock User generator import getMockUser from '../../utils/test-utils/get-mock-auth-user'

 // Mock all of `next-firebase-auth`.
 This is *not* necessary if you set up manual mocks,
 // because Jest will automatically mock the module in every test.